 As a graduate trainee, you'll combine classroom-based training, on-the-job learning and self-directed study to pass your professional exams.

-The professional body you're registered with will be a good source of further training and development and will offer qualifications for specialising within audit, or for moving into other areas of accountancy practice, such as public sector audit, financial reporting, treasury, insolvency, charity accounting and corporate finance.
+Your professional body will provide further training and may offer opportunities to specialise in areas such as public sector audit, financial reporting, treasury, insolvency, charity accounting or corporate finance.

 Career prospects